bleeckerj/ghostwriter-tauri/README.md

 🎯 Use it to: break creative ruts, riff toward new ideas, warm up for writing, or just have fun.

-“Vibewriter feels like jamming with my muse, the source, not wrestling with my own brain.” — Beta tester
+  <strong>“Vibewriter feels like jamming with my muse, the source, not wrestling with my own sometimes reluctant brain.”</strong><br/>
+  <em>— Trevor R., Creative Writing Coach and Beta Tester</em><br/>

+  <strong>“I think Vibewriter is a stand-alone product, tbh.
+It's like the gymnasium everyone who writes needs to hit every morning! 🏋🏽‍♂️🧠”</strong><br/>
+  <em>— B. Pilshaw, Generalist & Tarot Muse</em><br/>

 > _“Vibewriter feels like jamming with a ghost version of my own brain.”_ — Beta tester